The Distillers' Charity

 The Youth Action Fund

-From the Fund’s inception in January 2022, working with The Distillers’ Charity, Inspiring Scotland curated a portfolio of six charity delivery partners, each bringing deep expertise and experience in achieving sustainable employability outcomes with young people from disadvantaged backgrounds.
+To achieve its goal of supporting young people, The Distillers’ Charity commissioned Inspiring Scotland to produce a detailed Scoping Report researching the context and needs of the hardest-to-reach young people.
+Since the Fund’s inception in January 2022, working with The Distillers’ Charity, Inspiring Scotland has curated a portfolio of six charity delivery partners, each bringing deep expertise and experience in achieving sustainable, employability outcomes with young people from disadvantaged backgrounds across Scotland.

 Download 2023 Impact Report